-The Thundersnow Bath Bomb is yet another product that was exclusive to February 2017’s Lush Summit.
-As soon as the Summit doors opened photographs of this new and very interesting bath bomb were plastered all over Instagram.
+The Thundersnow Bath Bomb is yet another product that was originally exclusive to February 2017’s Lush Summit.
+As soon as the Summit doors opened, photographs of this new and very interesting looking bath bomb were plastered all over Instagram.
+Up until the Lush Creative Showcase 2017, the Summit was the only place the Thundersnow bath bomb was available.
+I have updated this review today as the Thundersnow bath bomb is now a part of Lush’s Winter 2017 line.

 Thundersnow is the average sized Lush bath bomb, it has a teal and pastel green striped decor that (in my opinion) resembles a watermelon.
 It however much like the Melomint bubble bar has nothing to do with a watermelon.